Loginistaken/Orbimint/whitepaper.md

-Orbimint: The Next-Generation Eco-Friendly Blockchain for AI and Web3
+The Next-Generation Eco-Friendly Blockchain for AI and Web3

 Orbimint is an advanced blockchain designed to meet the demands of the future by integrating eco-friendly principles, low-gas fees, and seamless compatibility with next-generation AI technologies.
 As blockchain and AI continue to intersect, Orbimint provides a scalable,